Games & Quizzes

 give someone greater knowledge and understanding about subject or situation.

 reason or explanation justifying fault or offence.
-Notes explaining why someone cannot do or attend.
+Reasons why you did or didn't do something.
 To allow someone not to do (jury service, etc.).

 /ˈēvniNG/

 in the evening. short for good evening.
 Last part of the day and early part of night.
-To make something level; to flatten.
+To make something equal.